TrashUwU/PokeAssistant/README.md

 - Do not edit the code, because it will break the whole bot :/

 ## Premium Extensions
 > **These are not suitable for Free PokéAssistants.
-Please get Premium to use these.**
+Please get Premium to use these.
+You can try using them on Free PokéAssistants**

 | Name      | Description | Setup   |
 | :---:        |    :---:   | :---: |